Gödel numbering: Simplified overview

 Gödel noted that each statement within a system can be represented by a natural number (its Gödel number).
-The significance of this was that properties of a statement – such as its truth or falsehood – would be equivalent to determining whether its Gödel number had certain properties.
+The significance of this was that properties of a statement—such as its truth or falsehood—would be equivalent to determining whether its Gödel number had certain properties.
 The numbers involved might be very large indeed, but this is not a barrier; all that matters is that such numbers can be constructed.

-In simple terms, he devised a method by which every formula or statement that can be formulated in the system gets a unique number, in such a way that formulas and Gödel numbers can be mechanically converted back and forth.
-There are many ways this can be done.
+In simple terms, Gödel devised a method by which every formula or statement that can be formulated in the system gets a unique number, in such a way that formulas and Gödel numbers can be mechanically converted back and forth.
+There are many ways to do this.
 A simple example is the way in which English is stored as a sequence of numbers in computers using ASCII.
 Since ASCII codes are in the range 0 to 127, it is sufficient to pad them to 3 decimal digits and then to concatenate them: